starkfell/100DaysOfIaC/articles/day.63.sample.pipline.for.azure.network.pattern.md

 * AHub VNet in the management sub
 * Multiple Spoke VNets across multiple workload subs
-* VNet peering between the hub and all spoke vnets
+* VNet peering between the hub and all spoke VNets
 * (Optional) Site-to-Site VPN to on-prem network, which consists of VPN gateway, local network gateway and VPN connection.
 * (Optional) A subnet dedicated for Azure AD DS in the Hub VNet. - AADDS itself is not part of this pattern.
 * Various Bastion Hosts for several VNets
 * A NSG for each VNet
 * A Private DNS Zone that is linked to all the Hub and Spoke VNets

 >**IMPORTANT NOTE:** This pattern does not include any advanced network resource such as firewall, User-Defined Route (UDR), Application Security Groups (ASR).
-Althought this is sufficient for my **lab** environment, it may not be production ready.
+Although this is sufficient for my **lab** environment, it may not be production ready.

 ## Pattern Overview

-This network pattern consists of a hub Vnet and multiple spoke Vnets spanned across multiple subscriptions within a same Azure AD tenant (as shown below)
+This network pattern consists of a hub VNet and multiple spoke VNets spanned across multiple subscriptions within a same Azure AD tenant (as shown below)
 ![001](../images/day63/lab_vnet_diagram.png)

 ### Hub Networks